 There are two unhelpfully named main modes to choose from – Original and Classic – with the latter having a few further variations on top.
 Original is the closest to the arcade version, presenting you with an endless vertical strip of road with the occasional slight kink in it (this is a new addition).
 Sometimes it’ll be icy for a bit, sometimes it’ll be so dark you can only see whatever’s in your headlights’ narrow beam – and that’s about it.
 This is a pure score attack challenge, the only aim being to go fast and not get hit, then keep on doing both of those things until you run out of lives or time – whichever comes first.
 Just for the record: There is no emulated arcade original version of Monaco GP present on the disc.

 Classic offers a selection of tracks to race around split across several difficulty levels and even a five-round grand prix to take part in.
 These tracks are deliberately simplistic.
-Shoulder buttons snap-turn at 45deg or 90deg angles (the only corners going, keeping your main focus on swerving to dodge cars, collect power ups, and collect stars – stars increase top speed, consistent collection eventually putting you in a super-fast state that allows you to knock other cars off the road when you collide with them rather than explode in a ball of fire – assuming you can concentrate and react quickly enough to the track ahead.
+Shoulder buttons snap-turn at 45 or 90 degree angles (the only corners going), keeping your main focus on swerving to dodge cars, collect power ups, and collect stars – stars increase top speed, consistent collection eventually putting you in a super-fast state that allows you to knock other cars off the road when you collide with them rather than explode in a ball of fire – assuming you can concentrate and react quickly enough to the track ahead.

 To get into that state though you’ll probably need to do a little jumping.
 As ridiculous as that sounds it’s superbly judged addition to the base game, authentically daft enough to feel like it was always part of a 1970’s arcade title – of course an F1 car can jump.
 This amusing move also serves a useful purpose: athletically leaping over your opponents allows you to dodge incoming traffic even when the road ahead’s too narrow to move to the sides, and also avoid the gaping holes in the road present on some of the more difficult tracks.